erdaqorri/DeltaMut-Database/README.md

 ```
 Use the following one-liner commands to retrieve data from these URLs:

-> **Important:** Accessing these URLs while the DeltaMut dataverse is in private mode required an authorized *API_TOKEN*, which must be requested from the dataset maintainers prior to dataverse publication.
+> **Important:** Accessing these URLs while the DeltaMut dataverse is in private mode requires an authorized *API_TOKEN*, which must be requested from the dataset maintainers prior to dataverse publication.

 ```bash
 # Download ten random datasets